 There are three main varieties of welt attachment, but we’re going to look at two today.
 The third is called cementing, and it’s simply gluing the layers together.
 It’s cheap, easy to do, and is usually found on more casual shoes that are less well built.
 Here, we’re going to focus on the Goodyear and the Blake welt, as they are the more durable options which speak to a higher quality of shoe.

-Industrial and Flexible -the Blake welt is more common than the Goodyear.
-It’s known to be less costly to construct and is a very industrial method, as it requires a specific machine and cannot be done by hand.
-In a Blake welt, the upper is wrapped all the way around the insole, resting between the insole and the welt layer.
-A single stitch is pushed down through the insole and passes through the upper, the welt, and the outsole, resting perpendicular to the shoe’s layers.
+Industrial and flexible -the Blake welt is more common than the Goodyear.
+It’s more common because it’s easier to construct.
+The Blake welt’s industrial construction method requires a specific machine and cannot be done by hand.
+In a Blake welt, the upper wraps all the way around the insole, resting between the insole and the welt layer.
+A single stitch pushed down through the insole passes through the upper, the welt, and the outsole.
+It comes to rest perpendicular to the shoe’s layers.

-The Blake welt is simpler to construct.
+The Blake welt is simpler to construct compared to the Goodyear.
 It does require a specific machine to create, but on the whole, it is less expensive than a Goodyear welt.
 The stitch goes through only a few layers, making it more flexible.
-Because of its simplicity in construction, it is generally easier to resole if necessary.
+Because of its simplicity in construction, resoling is simple as well.

-A major benefit of the Goodyear welt is that the two separate stitches makes for an easy resole, and while they are more expensive to construct up front, due to the extra materials and manual labor required, the lack of necessity for a specific machine makes for a less expensive resole.
-While the ribs created makes for a less flexible shoe, it is more supportive, durable, and water-resistant.
+A major benefit of the Goodyear welt is that the two separate stitches makes for an easy resole.
+Also, while they are more expensive to construct up front, due to the extra materials and manual labor required, the lack of necessity for a specific machine makes for a less expensive resole.
+While the ribs make for a less flexible shoe, it is more supportive, durable, and water-resistant.

 So Which Shoe Welt is Right For You?